-The unemployment rate has improved from its peak of 14.7 percent in April of this year, which was the highest of any month since January 1948 — when data were first collected.
+The unemployment rate has improved from its peak of 14.7 percent in April 2020, which was the highest of any month since January 1948 — when data were first collected.

 Cost of Coronavirus Legislation

 $5.1 TrillionTotal Cost of Enacted Legislation to Date

 Lawmakers have enacted legislation funding a range of new and existing programs aimed at providing economic relief.